How To Be A Good Person And Why It Matters

 Your actions and behaviors help build your reputation.
-Some people may be known as selfish, money-hungry or a menace.
-Others may be seen as a kind, generous and faithful friend.
-Your reputation, among other factors, will create the opportunities you encounter in life.
+Some people may be known as selfish, money-hungry, or a menace.
+Others may be seen as kind, generous and faithful friends.
+Your reputation, among other factors, will help to create the opportunities you encounter in life.

 Consider, for a moment, that you were the owner of a company and you needed to hire a new employee.
 Among potential candidates, two have amazing resumes.
-However, when you look beyond the words on the resume and contacted references, one of the candidates was spoken very highly of.
+However, when you look beyond the words on the resume and contact references, one of the candidates is spoken very highly of.
 You are told that she is passionate about work, honest and very accountable.
-The other candidate, however, had references who were not as impressive.
-You were told that he was always late for work, could not take instruction or advice from supervisors without being offended and was caught being dishonest in a few business deals.
+The other candidate, however, has references that were not as glowing.
+You were told that he was always late for work, could not take instruction or advice from supervisors without being offended, and was caught being dishonest in a few business deals.
 Suddenly, the experience outlined on those resumes doesn't seem as important, does it?

 Practicing habits of honesty and integrity are ways to establish yourself as a "good person."
 Choosing to do otherwise could result in a negative impact on your career.